gne-ldh/PPS/Content/Notes/Files/Connect_to_remote_server.md

 ## How to access remote server

-Use "mosh" software.
+Use `mosh` software.
 In laboratories, teacher will tell you the instruction how to connect to remote server.
 Software will be already installed in computers avaliable for your laboratory work.

 If you wish to connect from your mobile, or desktop, then Visit [mosh's Download page](https://mosh.org/#getting).
 Follow instructions to get the software and to install it.
-You may also install it as "Chrome" browser's extension.
+You may also install it as `Chrome` browser's extension.
 Visit [Chrome Store](https://chrome.google.com/webstore/detail/mosh/ooiklbnjmhbcgemelgfhaeaocllobloj) for further information.